Maurizio Bassi

 Maurizio Bassi (born 1960) is an Italian music composer and musician.
 He is best known as the singer of Baltimora along with Naimy Hackett and Jimmy McShane.
-He is also the father of Emiliano and Matteo Bassi.

 Career

 Not much is documented about Bassi other than he had released two solo singles/EPs in both 1974 (Mau Bassi* / Vittorio Inzaina - Perchè Solo Noi / Welcome To Costa Smeralda (7")) and 1981 (Arrivederci / Di Tutto Un Pop).
 He gained worldwide recognition with his Italian-based project, Baltimora.
 He formed it with both Naimy Hackett and Jimmy McShane.

 Notable singles by the band include: "Tarzan Boy", "Woody Boogie", "Living in the Background" and "Key Key Karimba" The most successful of the singles was "Tarzan Boy".
-The band split in 1987; however in 1993, Bassi re-recorded and released "Tarzan Boy" as a remix.
+The band split in 1987; however, in 1993, Bassi re-recorded and released "Tarzan Boy" as a remix.
 This remix bounced back into the Billboard Hot 100 chart in March 1993, climbing to No. 51, at the time of its appearance in a Listerine commercial.
-The song was also featured in the films Teenage Mutant Ninja Turtles III (1993), Beverly Hills Ninja (1997) and was then referenced in A Million Ways to Die in the West (2014).
+The song was also featured in the films Teenage Mutant Ninja Turtles III (1993), Beverly Hills Ninja (1997), and was then referenced in A Million Ways to Die in the West (2014).

-Bassi is said to have been the actual singer of the band but chose McShane to lip sync all the lyrics in the videos.
+Bassi is said to have been the actual singer of the band, but chose McShane to lip sync all the lyrics in the videos.

 Recent times

-McShane passed away from AIDS-related illness in 1995 and Bassi has made no singles or contributions since.
-However, his sons are both active in the music industry.
+McShane died from an AIDS-related illness in 1995 and Bassi has made no singles or contributions since.